Method Fill

 contribute to the auto-sizing calculation and will receive a size of 0.
 Use

-Fill(Dim, Dim?) with a minimumContentDim to ensure the SubView contributes
+a to parameter to ensure the SubView contributes to auto-sizing.

 Fill(Dim)